ihac/acl/README.md

 # firewall

-firewall a CoreDNS plugin which performs as a firewall and prevents unauthorized access to protected servers.
+*firewall* is a CoreDNS plugin which performs as a firewall and prevents unauthorized access to protected servers.

 With `firewall` enabled, users are able to define ACLs  for any DNS queries, i.e. allowing authorized queries to recurse or blocking unauthorized queries towards protected DNS zones.